ryukaizen/otp-example/README.md

 Then follow these steps:
 1. Activate two-step verification of the corresponding Gmail account.
 2. Create an app password.
-3. Replace the password with the generated app password (a sixteen digit password).
+3. Replace the password with the generated app password (a sixteen-digit password).

 ### Note:
 This is just my college assignment for Software Engineering subject.
 I'm in no way responsible for whatever you do with it.